 Faculty cap and gown pick up begins Tuesday, May 9 at the USD Torero Store during regular store hours.
 Regalia ordered through the USD Torero Store must be returned immediately following Commencement.
 Please deposit regalia in the bins provided for this purpose inside the Jenny Craig Pavilion.

-Faculty who need special accommodation, such as wheelchair or assisted access, or have unanticipated needs that arise during the week before Commencement, should contact the head marshal, Marie Minnick, at 619-260-4590 or email firstname.lastname@example.org.
+Faculty who need special accommodation, such as wheelchair or assisted access, or have unanticipated needs that arise during the week before Commencement, should contact the head marshal Mariann Sanchez (for the Graduate Schools ceremony) at firstname.lastname@example.org or (tbd - undergraduate ceremonies head marshal).
 This information will be shared with the appropriate platform marshal.

 Vehicles displaying a DMV-issued disabled person parking tag or sticker will be directed to designated spaces on the third floor of the Mission Parking Structure, which is directly across from the Jenny Craig Pavilion.
 Tram Service is provided for all disabled and elderly guests from the third floor entrance of the Mission Parking Structure.